NSLab-CUK/Unified-Graph-Transformer/README.md

 ### Graph-level Classification Task

 The the source code for Graph-level classification task is included in the ```Graph_classification``` folder.
 We do experiments on four public benchmark datasets, including Enzymes, Proteins, NCI1, and NCI9 from TUDataset.
 The datasets are automatically downloaded.
+For example, one can run UGT on Proteins dataset:
 ```
 cd Graph_classification